ivanvaladares/navimi/README.md

 <br />

-### Your Route Script constructor
+### Navimi functions

-The first param of your constructor will receive a collection of functions provided by Navimi and the following param is an object composed by all your own services.
-You can descostruct this param using the names defined on `options.services`.
+Routes and Components will receive a collection of functions provided by Navimi.

-List of function provided by Navimi to your Route Constructor.

 | Name                | Signature                                               | Description                                             |
 |---------------------|---------------------------------------------------------|---------------------------------------------------------|